Mambo-Token/MamboLaunchPad/Projects/Whales.md

-# Whales of Kaspa KRC-20
+# $Whales of Kaspa KRC-20
 <img src="https://raw.githubusercontent.com/Mambo-Token/MamboLaunchPad/refs/heads/main/logos/Whales-Logo.jpg" width="300" height="300">

-## $Whales is a unique KRC-20 Memecoin on Kaspa - Kasplex protocol.
+## $Whales is a unique native KRC-20 Memecoin on Kaspa - Kasplex protocol.
 ### $Whales are very rare.
 Only 10000 total supply.
 $Whales are the only true OG $Whales ever on Kaspa.
 The ticker $Whales is unique on the Kasplex KRC-20 protocol.